MAAP-Project/maap-documentation-examples/gedi-subset/UseCaseTest.md

 job_duration_seconds  3380.085881
 ```

-Oddly, this run indicated that 269 granule files were subsetted, not 266, so we
+This run indicated that 269 granule files were subsetted, not 266, indicating
-need to investigate the difference, particularly since no additional logic,
-other than removing intermediate files (to avoid running out of disk space), was
-added for this last run.
+that perhaps a few new granules have been ingested since the previous jobs were
+executed.